Find Affordable College Courses

 24 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for forestry majors who are seeking their graduate certificate.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 24 people received their graduate certificate in forestry from UF.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+During the most recent year for which we have data, 24 people received their graduate certificate in forestry from UF.
+About 45% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 #2